hutchskistoke/Striva/README.md

 ## Overview

-_**Striva** is an app striving to be strava, get it?
+_**Striva** is an app striving to be Strava, get it?
 Striva!
 Social media meets fitness in this app.
 Share your activities with friends and see what they've been up to as well!_

 <br>